Adversarial Meta-Learning: Performance Evaluation

-For the implementation of ADML, we followed the architecture used by~\cite{Finn2017} for image embedding, which contains 4 convolutional layers, each of which is $3 \times 3$ convolutions and 32 filters, followed by batch normalization, a ReLU non-linearity and $2\times2$ max-pooling.
-In our experiments, we used the implementation provided at~\cite{maml} for MAML; and the Full Contextual Embeddings (FCE) version and the corresponding implementation provided at~\cite{MatchingNetworks} for Matching Networks.
+We compared ADML against three representative meta-learning algorithms, including MAML~\cite{finn2017model}, Matching Networks~\cite{vinyals2016matching}, and Relation Networks~\cite{sung2018learning}.
+Moreover, for fair comparisons, we compared ADML with another adversarial meta-learner MAML-AD (introduced in the last section), which can be considered as a rather straightforward extension of MAML.
+For the implementation of ADML, we followed the architecture used by~\cite{finn2017model} for image embedding, which contains four $3 \times 3$ convolutional blocks with batch normalizations, ReLU activations and $2\times2$ max-poolings.
+In our experiments, we used the implementation at~\cite{maml} for MAML, the Full Contextual Embeddings (FCE) implementation at~\cite{MatchingNetworks} for Matching Networks, and the implementation at~\cite{RelationNetworks} for Relation Networks.